soarlab/lgbtq-problem-set/README.md

 ### Formal Proof Problems

 #### Problem F1
-Suppose 100 highschoolers attend a queer prom.
+Suppose 100 high school students attend a queer prom.
 Use the Pigeonhole Principle to prove that at least 9 of them share the same birth month.

 ### Graph Theory Problems